SmileiPIC/tutorials/advanced_wakefield_AMcylindrical.rst

      passes = [2],
   )

-**Action**: compare the results of the two simulations, with an without filter.
+**Action**: compare the results of the two simulations, with and without filter.
 For example, you can use the ``Probes`` to check a combination of ``Probes`` proportional to the force acting on the macro-particles in the `y` direction::